takeshishimada/BZObjectStore/README.md

 // close database
 [os close];
 ```
-After processed, you can find 'database path=XXXX' in console.
+After processed, you can find 'database path=/XXXX/database.sqlite' in console.
 Open this file with your SQLite tool and check tables.